mcpatrick1/Visualization-sampling/README.md

-The Prosper Loan ANalysis using python programming language.
+The Prosper Loan Analysis using python programming language.